+a.
 Contractor shall report the time spent providing direct services to clients.
-Contractors shall develop and implement a weekly direct service time target of fifty-five percent (55%) for staff who provide direct clinical, counseling, and/or treatment services to clients.
+Contractors providing outpatient and intensive outpatient services shall develop and implement a weekly direct service time target of fifty-five percent (55%) for staff who provide direct clinical, counseling, and/or treatment services to clients.
 Contractors may request assistance from BHRS in meeting this requirement.